Arrenval/Yet-Another-Addon/README.md

-# Tools for usage with Blender and "Yet Another Devkit".
+# Tools for usage with Blender and "Yet Another Devkit"